isignpy/isign/docs/signer_modules.md

 At its core, `isign` is simply doing cryptographic signatures of certain parts of your app, and then inserting those signatures into a new copy of your app.

 Sometimes, you might need a more custom way of performing these cryptographic signatures.
-Perhaps you would prefer not to use `openssl` or use PEM files.
-Maybe, for security reasons, you can't store your private keys locally and you need to use a hardware security module.
+Maybe, for security reasons, you can't store your private keys locally in PEM files.
+Maybe you want to use some sort of system which manages your secrets, or even does the signing for you somewhere else.

 You can simply write a Python module to interface with your preferred way to sign data, and invoke it on the command line.